atersolis/notes/aws/aws.md

 You have three type of pricing:

 - **On demand**: you pay for what you use
 - **Reserved**: you reserve instances for 1 or 3 years terms.
 Cheaper (up to 75% off).
 You get discounts if you pay upfront.
+You **cannot move a reserved instance to a different Region** (but you can change the AZ).
 - **Spot**: The instances price change depending on the demand.
 It can get really cheap if demand is low.
 You bid for your instance capacity.
 Usefull if you need very cheap compute resource with low constraint or if you have an urgent need for resources.
 - **Dedicated Hosts**: Dedicated physical instances.
 If you need to run special software, or have legal constraints.